seancfong/seancfong/README.md

 ## About me
 [ :seedling: ] Hi there!
 I am a second-year student pursuing my Bachelors in Computer Science at University of California, Irvine.

-[ :books: ] I enjoy learning new things to do, such as various Python libraries, and experimenting with cool web-design projects!
+[ :books: ] I enjoy learning new things to do, such building web projects and exploring various Python libraries!

 [ :camera: ] When I am not programming, I enjoy playing piano, photography, and building mechanical keyboards.